luckyluke98/phishing_ext_tester/README.md

 # phishing_ext_tester

-Python script to test the algorimto of the anti-phishing extension.
+Python script to test the algorithm of the anti-phishing extension.

 ## How work?